-The domain is 2 m by 2 m by 1 m with a uniform grid spacing of 3.125 cm in all directions, which falls within the inertial subrange according to the direct numerical simulations performed at similar Reynolds numbers (Wang et al., 2024b).
-The velocity boundary conditions are for a solid (no-slip and no-penetration).
+The domain is $2\text{ m} \times 2\text{ m} \times 1\text{ m}$ with a uniform grid spacing of 3.125 cm in all directions, which falls within the inertial subrange according to the direct numerical simulations performed at similar Reynolds numbers (Wang et al., 2024c).
+The velocity boundary conditions are for a solid (no slip and no penetration).
 The surface shear stress, sensible heat flux, and moisture flux are solved based on Monin-Obukhov similarity theory.
-The roughness lengths for velocity, temperature, and 140 moisture are set to 0.75 mm, 0.46 mm, and 0.57 mm, respectively, as explored and detailed by Wang et al. (2024a).
-Following the experimental setup in Desai et al. (2019), the temperatures of the bottom wall, top wall, and side walls are set to 4°C, -16°C, and -12°C, respectively.
+The roughness lengths for velocity, temperature, and moisture are set to 0.75 , 0.46 , and 0.57 mm , respectively, as explored and detailed by Wang et al. (2024b).
+Temperature boundary conditions follow the specifications of the bulk model and the experimental setup (Desai et al., 2019), with the bottom wall, top wall, and side walls being kept at 4 , -16 , and $-12\text{ }^{\circ}\text{C}$, respectively.
 Regarding the wetness, the bottom wall is saturated with respect to liquid water, and the top wall is saturated with respect to ice.
 The side walls are complex, as they are partly ice-covered and partly clear (e.g., windows) in the actual Pi Cloud Chamber.
-Previous LES studies of the Pi Cloud Chamber (Thomas et al., 2019; Wang et al., 2024a) tuned 145 the side-wall wetness to match the supersaturation inferred in the laboratory.
+Previous LES studies of the Pi Cloud Chamber (Thomas et al., 2019; Wang et al., 2024b) tuned the side-wall wetness to match the supersaturation inferred in the laboratory.
 In this study, we tune the side-wall wetness with respect to ice and aerosol injection rate to match the droplet size and number concentration measured by Desai et al. (2019).